Our Structure

 Read More

-HOPE stands for the Hospital, Office, and Professional Employees sector here at UFCW Locals 175 & 633.
+HOPE stands for the Health, Office, and Professional Employees sector here at UFCW Locals 175 & 633.
 Many of our HOPE sector members – more than 6,500 – are in the healthcare field.
 This includes workers in long-term care, retirement homes, homecare, community care, and congregate care settings.
 Our members are the frontline nurses, personal support workers, aides, cooks, social workers, and other support workers and attendants who help care for the elderly, the ill, and others who need assistance.

 In addition to direct healthcare, our HOPE Sector members also work in teaching, childcare, addiction services, emergency medical services, pet care and veterinary services, dental care, funerals, laboratory settings, social services, and more.